21 Feb 2020

 Even if you feel that there's no genuine complaint or no substance to a complaint - don't ignore it.

-- If an employee alleges that they have been harassed, you should deal with their concerns sensitively and sympathetically, reassuring them that their concerns will be investigated thoroughly.
+- Listen to their concerns: If an employee alleges that they have been harassed, you should deal with their concerns sensitively and sympathetically, reassuring them that their concerns will be investigated thoroughly.

-- You must have a Q&A session with any witnesses identified.
+- Ask questions: You must have a Q&A session with any witnesses identified.
 These meetings should take place in private and it is important to keep a detailed record of the conversation.

-- You will need to speak to the alleged perpetrator.
-It is important that you explain to them that the purpose of the Q&A session is not to accuse but to hear their version of events.
+- Approach the perpetrator: You will need to speak to the alleged perpetrator.
+It's important that you explain to them that the purpose of the Q&A session is not to accuse but to hear their version of events.

-- In this situation you MUST avoid suspending the complainant or requiring them to move to another work location as this could be viewed as victimisation.
+- DO NOT suspend the victim: In this situation you MUST avoid suspending the complainant or requiring them to move to another work location as this could be viewed as victimisation.

-- Avoid making or communicating any judgments before the investigation has been completed.
+- Withhold judgement: Avoid making or communicating any judgments before the investigation has been completed.

 Do you have any questions?

 Get a free callback from one of our regional experts today